Luis Perez (American football): Los Angeles Wildcats

 To begin the 2020 XFL draft, Perez was one of the 8 "tier 1" quarterbacks who were assigned to each team in the league, where Perez was assigned to the Los Angeles Wildcats.
 He signed a contract with the team on November 4, 2019.

 After the Wildcats claimed Josh Johnson in a supplemental draft in November 2019, Perez was traded to the New York Guardians in exchange for quarterback Chad Kanoff on January 19, 2020.

 New York Guardians

 He started the season as a second-string quarterback behind Matt McGloin.
-In week 3 he returned onto the field against the St. Louis BattleHawks.
+In week 3 he returned to the field against the St. Louis BattleHawks.
 He completed 4 out of 5 passes for 39 yards and passed for one touchdown.
 He was named the Guardians' starting quarterback for week 4, completing 18 of 26 passes for 150 yards and a touchdown in a victory over the Wildcats.
 In week 5 he started the second time for the New York Guardians in their Game against the Dallas Renegades.
 He led the Guardians to their second straight win.
 He completed 16 of 30 passes for 229 yards, one touchdown and one interception.

 However the XFL stopped its regular season after 5 weeks due to the COVID-19 pandemic.
 He had his contract terminated when the league suspended operations on April 10, 2020.